nikos-glikis/proxymity/README.md

 Then it constantly verifies them and tests their capabilities.

-It scans lots of online websites and employees advanced techniques to bypass protections like Javascript Evalueation and captchas.
+It scans lots of online websites and employs advanced techniques to bypass protections like Javascript Evaluation and captchas.

 Installation
 ============